FlorianLebrun/bit-mesh/docs/spec.md

 Vector to scalar regression primitive `uint(*)[] -> uint(*)`, with optimization based on probalistic mutation defined from feeback signal.

+Parameters are optimized with mutagen (oriented mutation probability) to increase or decrease the parameter in function of mutagen sign

 ## Interpolation Gate

+### Parameters

+Weights `w: uint8[n]`: weights used to interpolates inputs Weights mutagens `w_mut: float32[n]`: mutation probability of `w`

 ### Inference